 If you’re not still learning

 new things, and there’s no sign of a change in your role soon then it’s time to start looking for the next step.
-If you stay too long in a stagnant role then it’s hard to transition to something new and get in the habit of learning
+If you stay too long in a stagnant role then it’s hard to transition to something new and get in the habit of learning new things.

 In many cases, a lateral move is all you need to expand your knowledge.
 If the current work environment prevents you from making a change to your role, it’s time to move out.